zaiisao/Documentation/en/Voice/audio_effect_mixing_windows.md

 	- Mix the music file with the audio captured by the microphone and send it to other users.
 	- Replace the audio captured by the microphone with the music file.
 - Loop: Sets whether to loop the audio mixing file and the number of times to play the file.
-- State change notification: reports when the state of the audio mixing file changes, for example when the audio mixing file pauses playing or resumes playing.
+- Adjust the audio volume: Adjust the playback volume of local and/or remote music files at the same time or separately.
+- Adjust the audio pitch: Adjust the pitch of the local music file or the pitch of the local voice separately.

 ### Implementation